Reviewing Conversion Labs (CVLBD) and The Competition

-Conversion Labs (OTCMKTS:CVLBD – Get Rating) is one of 30 publicly-traded companies in the “Miscellaneous Manufacturing Industries” industry, but how does it weigh in compared to its rivals?
-We will compare Conversion Labs to related businesses based on the strength of its earnings, analyst recommendations, profitability, risk, institutional ownership, valuation and dividends.
+Conversion Labs (OTCMKTS:CVLBD – Get Rating) is one of 30 publicly-traded companies in the “Miscellaneous Manufacturing Industries” industry, but how does it compare to its peers?
+We will compare Conversion Labs to related businesses based on the strength of its institutional ownership, valuation, profitability, earnings, analyst recommendations, dividends and risk.

-This table compares Conversion Labs and its rivals top-line revenue, earnings per share and valuation.
+This table compares Conversion Labs and its peers’ net margins, return on equity and return on assets.

 |Conversion Labs